LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Introduction

-\TE{Main Results:} We present a new learning algorithm (LCollision) to generate human poses that satisfy collision-free hard constraints.
-Our approach treats the non-penetration constraints as hard constraints of an optimization solver during runtime.
-The feasible domain corresponding to these hard constraints is learned during the training time.
-The novel components of our approach include: \begin{itemize} \item \TE{Constrained Optimization Using Neural Network Function Approximation:} Instead of using exact collision-response, learning the feasible domain using a neural network provides approximate sub-gradients via back-propagation, which is much faster than exact collision-checking algorithms. \item \TE{Collision Decomposition:} Since a collision only affects local regions of the human body, we use an appropriate representation to capture these local effects.
-Each point on the human body is softly assigned to a set of local domains, and the collision penalty loss is decomposed to these local domains, accordingly. \item \TE{Hybrid Ranking, Potential Energy, and Entropy Loss:} Although exact hard constraints correspond to a binary loss (violation or non-violation), this loss should be differentiable so that constrained optimizations can be guided by gradient information.
-We propose using a penetration depth formulation~\cite{zhang2007generalized} as collision metric to offer gradient direction and then use ranking loss to enforce the relative differences between each sample. \end{itemize} We have implemented these algorithms and evaluated the performance on the SCAPE dataset \cite{anguelov2005scape}, the MIT-Swing dataset \cite{vlasic2008articulated}, and the MIT Jumping dataset \cite{vlasic2008articulated}.
-Combining these techniques, we achieve an accuracy of $94.1\%$, a false positive rate of $6.1\%$, and a false negative rate of $5.7\%$ when predicting collisions for $2.5\times 10^6$ randomized testing poses from these datasets.
+\TE{Main Results:} We present LCollision, a new learning algorithm to generate human poses that satisfy collision-free constraints.
+Our approach incorporates the non-penetration constraints by solving a general constrained optimization during the test time, where the feasible domain corresponding to these hard constraints is learned during the training time.
+The novel components of our approach include: \begin{itemize} \item \TE{Constrained Optimization Using Neural Network Function Approximation:} Instead of using exact collision-response, learning the feasible domain using a neural network provides approximate sub-gradients via back-propagation, which is much faster than exact collision-checking algorithms. \item \TE{Collision Decomposition:} A collision only affects local regions of the human body, and we design our collision predictor to respect these local effects.
+Each point on the human body is softly assigned to a set of local body parts, and the collision loss is decomposed to these local domains, accordingly. \item \TE{Hybrid Ranking, Potential Energy, and Entropy Loss:} Although exact hard constraints correspond to a binary loss (violation or non-violation), this loss should be differentiable so that constrained optimizations can be guided by gradient information.
+We propose a penetration-depth-based formulation~\cite{zhang2007generalized} as a collision metric to offer gradient direction, combined with the ranking loss to maintain the relative penetration depth between a pair of samples. \end{itemize} We have evaluated our method on the SCAPE dataset \cite{anguelov2005scape}, the MIT-Swing dataset \cite{vlasic2008articulated}, and the MIT Jumping dataset \cite{vlasic2008articulated}.
+Combining these techniques, we achieve an accuracy of $94.1\%$, a false positive rate of $6.1\%$, and a false negative rate of $5.7\%$ when predicting collisions for $2.5\times 10^6$ randomized human poses sampled from these datasets.
 After learning the feasible domain, solving a constrained optimization for a collision-free human pose with $2161$ vertices takes $2.095$ iterations and $0.25$s on average.
-Moreover, our learned collision detector is $80\times$ faster than prior exact collision detection methods~\cite{pan2012fcl}.
+Moreover, our learned collision detector is $80\times$ faster than prior exact collision detection methods running on a CPU~\cite{pan2012fcl}.